influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/introduction/getting_started.md

 the cpu usage for each service running in each datacenter, and then trigger an alert based off the 95th percentile.
-In addition to just writing the alert to a log, Kapacitor can integrate with third-party utilities: currently Slack, PagerDuty, HipChat, VictorOps and more are supported.
+In addition to just writing the alert to a log, Kapacitor can integrate with  third party utilities: currently Slack, PagerDuty, HipChat, VictorOps and more are supported.
 The alert can also be sent by email, be posted to a custom endpoint or can trigger the execution of a custom script.
 Custom message formats can also be defined so that alerts have the right context and meaning.
 The TICKscript for this would look like the following example.